 - evacuation plan, emergency lighting and exit signs are to be provided;

 - general lighting for evening and night events;

 - all electrical equipment, switches, meters are to be protected from the public and a certificate of electrical compliance (Form 5) must be completed and lodged with the Shire prior to commencement of the event;

-Please note it is important to obtain Event approval from the Shire for events held on public land, please contact the Shire's Events Team for more information.
+It is important to obtain Event approval from the Shire for events held on public land, or on private land where the event purpose is not the primary/approved land use.
+Please contact the Shire's Events Team for more information.